 Licensed Trainers are no longer required to receive paper copies of the Racing Calendar and Programme Book.
-As such, access to racing publications will be received only via the online Racing Administration website.
-If you wish to receive a paper version of the Racing Calendar and/or Programme Book, please contact Weatherbys Commercial Services directly on 01933 440077, who will be able to assist.
+As such, access to racing publications will be received only via the online Racing Administration website (www.racingadmin.co.uk).

+If you wish to receive a paper version of the Racing Calendar and/or Programme Book, please contact Weatherbys Commercial Services directly on 01933 440077, who will be pleased to assist.